Irving, playing with face fracture, leaves Nets-Lakers early

 Irving’s face made contact with Rondo’s upper arm.
 The Nets guard immediately winced in pain, took the mask off and motioned to the bench that he needed a substitute.

-It was not immediately clear if Irving would return to the game.
+The Nets said Irving would not return to the game.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports